-The eavestrough is a narrow channel, or trough and it forms the component of a roof system that collects rainwater shed by the roof.
-The main purpose of the eavestrough is to protect a building’s foundation and runs the perimeter of the home.
-It guides the flow of water off of the roof into downspouts and this controls the flow of water around the home.
-The eavestrough system also helps to reduce erosion and it prevents leaks in basements and crawl spaces.
-It also protects painted or stained surfaces by reducing exposure to water and provides a means to collect rainwater for later use
+The eavestrough is a narrow channel or trough that forms the component of a roof system that collects rainwater that is shed by the roof.
+The purpose of the eavestrough is to protect a building’s foundation and it runs the perimeter of the home.
+It redirects the flow of water off of the roof into the downspouts and moves the water to collection or to drainage.
+The eavestrough system also helps to reduce erosion and it prevents leaks in basements, crawl spaces and protects painted or stained surfaces by reducing exposure to water.

-The eavestrough can get damaged from a variety of weather conditions, such as high winds or freezing rain.
-Ideally, an eavestrough should provide a direct path for the water from your roof to the ground.
-To do that, it has to be free of debris and also be correctly maintained.
+Eavestroughs are damaged by a variety of weather conditions, such as high winds or freezing rain.
+The eavestrough must provide a direct path for the water from your roof to the ground.
+In order to do that, it must be free of debris and be correctly maintained.

-We make sure to correctly slope the eavestrough, remove clogs and clean it thoroughly.
-We also ensure that your eavestrough is doing the job that it is meant to do.
+We do custom eavestrough repairs to make your gutters look as good as new.
+We ensure to correctly slope the gutters, remove clogs and clean the eavestroughs thoroughly.
+This makes your eavestrough do the job that it is meant to do.

 When a gutter is overflowing, it’s typically caused by a clog somewhere in the down pipe or eavestrough.
 In fact, when a homeowner calls us with a leak in either their ceiling or basement, it is usually due to clogged eavestroughs.

 When properly installed, they can be very rugged, and protected by the roof itself .
 In order to do that, they have to be free of debris and also be correctly maintained.
 We recommend “eavestrough guards” or “gutter guards ” such as Bob Villa recommends.
 These guards block the leaf and leafy debris from clogging your gutters and down spouts.
 Messy clean ups are a thing of the past with gutter guards in place.